briefmnews/django-gar/README.md

 ## Setup
 In order to make `django-gar` works, you'll need to follow the steps below.

+### Remove external links to be GAR compliant (optional)
+If you want to remove all or some external links to be GAR compliant you can use one of those two solutions:
+* Utility function `remove_external_links`
+* Middleware `GARRemoveExternalLinks`

+By default, all external links (html a tags) will be removed.
+Only relative links will be kept.
+If you want to allow some external links, you can use the setting `GAR_ALLOWED_EXTERNAL_LINKS`. a tags with hrefs that starts with the urls found in `GAR_ALLOWED_EXTERNAL_LINKS` won't be removed.

 ### Settings
 First you need to add the following configuration to your settings: